 Other antiplatelet medicines used to prevent blood clots

 As a rule, aspirin is usually the preferred medicine.
 Sometimes, one of these other medicines is used if there is a problem with using aspirin.
 Sometimes, aspirin plus another antiplatelet medicine are taken together.
-The situations when this is mainly advised is when there is a particularly high risk of developing a blood clot.
+This is mainly advised when there is a particularly high risk of developing a blood clot.
 For example, for a certain period of time after having a heart attack, a stroke or a TIA, and during certain surgical procedures to the heart or coronary arteries.

 ASPIRIN - TO PREVENT CANCER